gatechme99/nfl-datapipeline/setup.md

     - Navigate to Flows.
     - Create a new flow by copying in the code from `gcp_kv.yaml`.
-    - Execute the DAG defined in `gcp_kv.yaml`.
+    - Save the file and xecute the DAG defined in `gcp_kv.yaml`.
     - Navigate to Namespaces.
+Select the appropriate namespace.
+Go to KV Store.
         - Add GCP_CREDS using the json for your service account.
         - Add your KAGGLE_USERNAME.
         - Add your KAGGLE_KEY (API token)

     - Navigate back to Flows.
-    - Create another new flow by copying in the code from `kaggle_to_gcs.yaml`.
+    - Create another new flow by copying in the code from `kaggle_gcs.yaml`.
-    - Execute the DAG defined in `kaggle_to_gcs.yaml`.
+    - Save the file and execute the DAG defined in `kaggle_gcs.yaml`.

     Navigate to your GCS bucket to confirm 13 CSV files were unzipped and uploaded from Kaggle.

     **NOTE:** If you have issues with Kestra dowloading the dataset from Kaggle and uploading into GCS, download the [zip file locally](https://www.kaggle.com/competitions/nfl-big-data-bowl-2025/data), unzip the files, and upload the `games.csv`, `player_play.csv`, and `players.csv` files to your GCS bucket.

-    - Update `spark_bigquery` file.
+    - Update `spark_bigquery.py` file.
+You may need to save this file locally.
     - Navigate back to Flows.
-    - Create another new flow by copying in the code from `gcloudcli_dataproc_pyspark.yaml`.
+    - Create another new flow by copying in the code from `gcs_dataproc_pyspark.yaml`.
-    - Execute the DAG defined in `gcloudcli_dataproc_pyspark.yaml`.
+    - Save the file and execute the DAG defined in `gcs_dataproc_pyspark.yaml`, selecting `spark_bigquery.py` from the UI as the input file.

     Navigate to BigQuery and confirm the `total_qb_offense` table exists under the `zoomcamp` dataset.
 There should be 252 rows in the table.